-Up to now the most popular commercial wall packs were the type that had prismatic lenses made of either polycarbonate or heavy borosilicate glass.
-The wall packs most often use metal halide, high pressure sodium, or compact fluorescent lamps and ballasts.
-The prismatic lens, when properly formed and used provides a refractor type effect that diffuses and distributes the light with minimal light loss.
+Up to now, the most popular commercial wall packs were the type that had prismatic lenses made of either polycarbonate or heavy borosilicate glass.
+The wall packs most often use metal halide, high-pressure sodium, or compact fluorescent lamps and ballasts.
+The prismatic lens, when properly formed and used provides a refractor-type effect that diffuses and distributes the light with minimal light loss.
 The net effect is the light can be directed down or out, and the prismatic lens reduces glare, makes looking at the light less blinding, and effectively distributes the light.

 LED wall packs are more likely to be designed to use clear or frosted non-prismatic lenses.
 When LEDs are used in wall packs with borosilicate glass, the optics of the fixture do not work the same way.
-For the LEDs to be effective they have to hit the glass at different angels.
-In most instances this impedes the performance of the LEDs and the total light output.
+For the LEDs to be effective they have to hit the glass at different angles.
+In most instances, this impedes the performance of the LEDs and the total light output.
 Efficacy can be lowered by modifying the placement of the LEDs to regain quality optics.

-LED Wall Pack with Full Cut Off Optics – Series C Wall Pack by Access Fixtures
+LED Wall Pack with Full Cut-Off Optics – Series C Wall Pack by Access Fixtures

 If the light is to be directed out or at something an adjustable LED wall pack is a superior choice.
 Featuring clear glass the LED point source can beam spread can be controlled and the light can be directed where it is desired.
 When lighting objects or areas though, it must be considered if the LED light source will shine in peoples’ eyes.
 The LEDs can be very intense when directly viewed.